4cm4k1/prime/README.md

 });
 ```

 What does it do?
 The first line requires MongoDB and lets us use the Mongoose functions.
 The next is just a URL to the mongo database, which you set up earlier.
-The third gives connects to the database and a document store named `assignments` and returns an object that gives us access to the client.
+The third connects to the database and a document store named `assignments` (this name is chosen by us) and returns an object that gives us access to the client.
 The "on error" function allows us to see a console log when it can't connect.
 The final "once open" function lets us know when it's connected.

 **REVIEW**